-Grant support will go toward the exhibition catalogue and installation costs for Sadie Barnette: New Work Project Series 54, September thru December 2021.
+Grant support will go toward the exhibition catalogue and installation costs for Sadie Barnette: New Work Project Series 54.
 Employing her unique art practices, Barnette examines her family’s story, in particular the experiences of her father Rodney Barnette, a former Black Panther.visit website »

 California State University, Dominguez Hills provides education, scholarship and service that are by design accessible and transformative.
 CSUDH is one of the most ethnically diverse universities in the nation.
 Serving largely first-generation college students, CSUDH welcomes students who seek academic achievement, personal fulfillment, and preparation for the workplace of today and tomorrow.
 The University’s art gallery is committed to exhibiting work which involves and engages the local South Los Angeles community.

-This grant will support the exhibition of new work by Southern California artist Patrick Martinez, who will serve as CSUDH’s 2021-22 Praxis Artist in Residence.
-PRAXIS: Patrick Martinez will be implemented from Sept.
-2021-April 2022.visit website »
+This grant will support the 2022 exhibition of new work by Southern California artist Patrick Martinez who will serve as Praxis Artist in Residence starting in January 2022.visit website »

 California State University, Long Beach is located in one of the most diverse regions of the country, with 82% of the student body identifying as non-white, and ranks second in the nation for degrees awarded to students of color.
 The Carolyn Campagna Kleefeld Contemporary Art Museum at CSU Long Beach creates exhibitions and programs that provide space for critical interpretation of contemporary modern art and culture to students and the greater community.

-Funding will support the monographic painting exhibition by the LA-based painter Linda Besemer, scheduled for February 2022, which will be the inaugural exhibition in the newly expanded facility.visit website »
+Funding will support the monographic painting exhibition by the LA-based painter Linda Besemer, which will be the inaugural exhibition in the newly expanded facility.visit website »

 The mission of the Ronald H. Silverman Fine Arts Gallery at Cal State LA is to serve the exhibition needs of the Department of Art’s students and faculty and to serve the entire urban and diverse university community by giving a forum for investigating a wide range of visual cultures, presenting cultural exhibits and the work of professional artists year round.

-The funding will be used in support of the Diverted Destruction exhibition at the Ronald H. Silverman Fine Arts Gallery during January and February, 2022.
+The funding will be used in support of the Diverted Destruction exhibition at the Ronald H. Silverman Fine Arts Gallery.
 The exhibition will focus on sustainability, and seeks to educate and disseminate global environmentalism through art, using objects and materials that would ordinarily be discarded.visit website »

 Center for the Arts Eagle Rock’s mission is to provide innovative, multidisciplinary, arts-inclusive programming to the diverse communities of Northeast Los Angeles and beyond.

-This grant will support the exhibition The Golden Mean: A Procession (October 2021).
+This grant will support the exhibition The Golden Mean: A Procession.

 The world premiere of this immersive project will feature an exhibition and evening of events and workshops that explore the history of mysticism in California and the Golden Mean.